 Power rises, power occurs when bodies meet and react to each other, according to Foucault, much like material bodies.

 On an ideological level, this has great implications.
-While the heart of all communism is to have a new 'elite' and with the logic of Lenin during a phase terrorize all other groups, and then let the state wither away and let a "free" society emerge – a utopia – the reasoning of Foucault have more in common with anarchism (or, based on late lectures, liberalism).
+While the heart of all communism is to have a new ‘elite’ and with the logic of Lenin during a phase terrorize all other groups, let the state wither away and create a “free” society emerge – a utopia – the reasoning of Foucault have more in common with anarchism (or, based on late lectures, liberalism).

 The similarities between Foucault and his view on power and society and the Unix philosophy are somewhat far-fetched.
 But with some imagination, we can see similarities in how power is perceived but also connections in terms of ideology.

 Consider the implicit philosophy of a modern user interface.
-While modern user interfaces most of the time are great the comforts come with a prize – generalizations made by an 'elite'.
-Someone says this feature is important for most users of the application.
+While modern user interfaces most of the time are great the comforts come with a prize – generalizations made by an ‘elite’.
+An elite – with or without the help of the focus/user groups of the dominant UX tradition – saying this feature is important for most users of the application.
 And most of the time such generalizations are great.

 But what if our task is impossible to handle in the application?
 What if the task is out of scope?

-This is one reason some argue that React is more popular than Google's Angular, for better or worse.
+This is one reason some argue that React is more popular than Google’s Angular, for better or worse.
 In React you have a larger degree of freedom.
-The main reason though is hopefully because they view React as better in relation to some measures.
+The main reason though is hopefully because they view React as better with regard to some measure.

 In Unix, this is shown by the use of pipes and filters but also through the command line interpreter in general (BASH scripting, but arguable also Python and Perl scripting).

-Often we don't need much power to perform tasks.
-And as a beginner, I realize that the power I can yield is limited.
-But if we take an ordinary task, such as finding all files using a label or a function we can write
+Often we don’t need much power to perform tasks.
+Taking an ordinary task, such as finding all files using a label or a function we can write,

 grep -rl someLabel directory/ | xargs nvim

-someLabel.
-We use grep to find the pattern, xargs to parametrize the result so Vim can open the list of files.
+opening all files including the term “someLabel”.
+We use grep to find the pattern, xargs to parametrize the result, so that Vim can open the list of files.

 How about reading this post with only capital letters?
-A strange thing to do indeed.
-But by using a small number of very dumb Unix applications this task is made easy.
+Using a small number of very dumb Unix applications, this admittingly strange task is made easy,

-What is a tool and what's not has many striations.
+What is a tool and what’s not has many striations.
 To me, the Unix system is a so-called hacker tool.
-I am a programmer.
-But on the other hand, what is programming?
+I am a programmer, too me - Unix a tool aiding me in programming.
+What is programming?
 Programming is a set of formal languages meant to solve concrete problems.
 Also mere tools but of another order.
-But this is true also for the applications we develop - the applications we develop are tools made to solve problems.
+This is true also for the applications we develop, applications we develop are tools made to solve problems.